Justice for Daniel Ray Underwood

-The 911 call began with Rebecca stating, “My fiancée just shot himself in the head on accident!”
+The 911 call began with Rebecca stating, “My fiancé just shot himself in the head on accident!”
 She goes into a scream/crying fit, but is able to stop and answer the 911 dispatcher very clearly, then reverts back into her hysterics.

 Upon entering the interrogation room, Rebecca immediately asked if she could have Daniel’s wallet and credit cards (cards were in Daniel's name only).
-Detective Fox states that since they are not yet married, his parents are technically his next of kin and Daniel’s personal effects will be released to them.
-As questioning begins, Rebecca attempts to portray an idyllic relationship; one with no arguments or financial issues, although Daniel has been unemployed for a short time.
-He had cashed in his 401K worth roughly $25,000 upon leaving his former job of nearly seven years and they had been living off of that for the last several weeks.
+Detective Fox states that since they are not married, his parents are technically his next of kin and Daniel’s personal effects will be released to them.
+As questioning begins, Rebecca attempts to portray an idyllic relationship; one with no arguments or financial issues, although Daniel has been unemployed for a short period of time.
+He had recently quit his job of nearly seven years and cashed in his 401K which was worth roughly $25,000.
+He had been living off of his retirement money for the last several weeks.

-As, if this was not bad enough to be saying as he was dying, she left the police department after her interview, (also, to be noted, Rebecca arrived at the PD with an ex-boyfriend she was wanting to get back together with...) and rushed backed to Daniel's house and begins gathering up everything she could steal of his personal belongings to sale for cash.
-Rebecca deleted information from his laptop she took from the house and his cell phone.
+As, if this was not strange enough to claim his property as he was dying, she left the police department after her interview, (also, to be noted, Rebecca arrived at the PD with an ex-boyfriend she was wanting to get back together with...) and rushed back to Daniel's house and began gathering up everything she could steal of his personal belongings to sell for cash.
+Rebecca deleted information from his laptop she took from the house as well as his cell phone.

 His death was almost immediately ruled a suicide, long before any forensic testing or even prior to questions being asked of the people who were around them that evening.

 Not only was his death tragic and senseless, it was violent.
 After obtaining all of the case files, along with the autopsy report, photos and lab results showing traces of GSR on the person of interest, the case should be reopened.